krisztin/cuddly-wixen/about.md

 My job has allowed me to get a taste of UX development and I was immediately taken to it.

 ## I ❤️ <span class="a11ytxt">love</span> accessibility
-**Accessibility is not just about screen readers** and blind users and maybe not forgetting about proper contrast levels.
+**Accessibility is not just about screen readers**, blind users and not forgetting about proper contrast levels.
 It is so much more.
 It’s about properly sized touch targets, thinking about slow internet connections and readability, to name a few...
-When done right accessibility actually **adds a lot to the general usability of your interface**.
+When done right accessibility actually **adds a lot to the usability of your interface**.

 ## Behind the scenes
-On the rare occasions when I am not sitting in front of my computer going on yet another Wikipedia binge, I venture outside either to cycle or to hike with the husband.
+Avid hiker, rower and biker (but still spend way too much time sitting in front of the computer), lover of science fiction...never seen Star Wars.

 {% include img.html file='bacsi.jpg' alt='coloured black and white photo' caption="Oh and I also colour.
 With Photoshop because it's easier to stay in the lines there." %}